Updated March 26, 2021

 Mast Cell Tumour

 What they are: fast-growing, pink button-like lumps which can be well-behaved or very aggressive.
+They can also look like the sarcoma above.
 MCTs have a reputation for recurring following incomplete removal.

 How we tell: your vet can usually do it via fine needle aspiration (see earlier) but sometimes a biopsy is required.

 Treatment: should always be removed with a margin depending on the ‘grade’ or severity.
 Read here about new treatments for mast cell tumours.